cdeitrick/Lolipop/README.md

 	--annotate-all              By default, the muller diagrams only annotate the top 3 (by frequency) genes for each genotype.
 This option forces the scripts to annotate all genes associated with each genotype.
-    --save-pvalues              Saves the p-values to a table and generates a heatmap for the population.
+    --no-heatmap                By default the scripts save the p-values to a table and generates a heatmap for the population.
+Disabling saves a large amount of time for large datasets. for the population.
 Disabling saves a large amount of time for large datasets.
     --sheetname                 Used to specify the sheet to use when the input is an excel file.
 Defaults to